 Housing needs, neighborhood quality and mental health

-In 2016, 1.7M Canadian households were in core housing need, meaning that their dwelling required major repairs, was overcrowded, and/or unaffordable.
+In 2016, 1.7M Canadian households were in core housing need, meaning that their dwelling was overcrowded, unaffordable, or in need of major repairs.
 International studies suggest that poor housing conditions can have an impact on population health.

 The aim of this project is to understand the spatial distribution of housing need and its association with population mental health outcomes, as well as explore the potential frictions between building healthy and sustainable neighborhoods on the one hand and housing affordability on the other.
 The project will assess the spatial distribution of core housing need and test associations with mental health outcomes for 5,000 tenants in Montreal.
 It will also test associations with other features of healthy neighborhood environments, such as access to greenness, active living environments, and access to public transit.